Pass/Fail and Audit

 General Provisions.
 To audit a class, registered students and persons not registered must obtain a drop/add/audit form from the teaching department of the class (AUD for audit should be indicated on the form).
 Permission from the class instructor and the department chair is required and should be indicated on the form by signature.
 Requests to audit a course may be submitted only after the last day for students to add a class or late register when it has been determined that there is still space available in the class.

 Participation.
-Auditors do not write papers, take quizzes or examinations, request review of written work, and do not participate in class discussions unless otherwise directed by the course instructor.
+Auditors do not write papers, take quizzes or examinations, request review of written work, or participate in class discussions unless otherwise directed by the course instructor.

 Records and Grades.
 Effective Fall 2010, auditors will be required to register for any class that they have been approved to audit.
 Auditors will appear on the instructor’s class roll but may not request grades.
 No transcript of record will be issued and no grades accepted by the Office of the University Registrar.
 This change in business process was guided by the need to have an accurate listing of individuals in a classroom if there were to be an emergency situation, and to observe maximum seating limits as set by the fire marshal.